"With open-hearted thanks to the women who forged the challenging path to Antarctica before me. You have enabled my life’s dreams to be fulfilled."

 Maria Klenova, First Female Geologist Working in Antarctica

-Russian and Soviet Marine Geologist Maria Vasilyevna Klenova served as a member of the Council for Antarctic Research of the USSR Academy of Sciences.
-She spent nearly 30 years conducting research about the Polar regions.
-Her career in marine geology took off in 1925, when she began her research in the Arctic, in the Barents Sea, Novaya Zemlya, Spitsbergen, and Franz Josef Land.
-In the late 1940s, she turned her sights to the extreme south and in 1956, Maria set out to map uncharted areas of the Antarctic coast.
-Her contributions helped to produce the first Antarctic atlas.
+Russian and Soviet Marine Geologist Maria Vasilyevna Klenova, mentioned above, also served as a member of the Council for Antarctic Research of the USSR Academy of Sciences.
+For nearly 30 years she researched and studied the Polar regions.
+Her career in marine geology took off in 1925 when she began her research in the Arctic, in the Barents Sea, Novaya Zemlya, Spitsbergen, and Franz Josef Land.
+In the late 1940s, she turned her sights to the extreme south and in 1956, Maria set out to map uncharted areas of the Antarctic coast, which resulted, as referenced above, the first Antarctic atlas.

-Fun Fact: 4 in 8 Expedition Leaders with Quark are women!
+Fact: 50% of the Expedition Leaders with Quark Expeditions are women!

 Science in Antarctica has provided great insights into some aspects of the natural world, including (but not limited to) the ozone layer and historic concentrations of carbon dioxide in the air.
 Antarctic science was also the catalyst for one of the most impressive international treaties; The Antarctic Treaty.